Indifference graph: Equivalent characterizations

-For infinite graphs, some of these definitions may differ.
+For an infinite graph, some of these definitions may differ.

 Properties

-Because they are special cases of interval graphs, indifference graphs have all the properties of interval graphs; in particular they are a special case of the chordal graphs and of the perfect graphs.
-They are also a special case of the circle graphs, something that is not true of interval graphs more generally.
+Because it is a special case of an interval graph, an indifference graph has all the properties of an interval graph; in particular, it is a special case of a chordal graph and of a perfect graph.
+It is also a special case of a circle graph, something that is not true of an interval graph more generally.

-In the Erdős–Rényi model of random graphs, an $n$-vertex graph whose number of edges is significantly less than $n^{2/3}$ will be an indifference graph with high probability, whereas a graph whose number of edges is significantly more than $n^{2/3}$ will not be an indifference graph with high probability.
+In the Erdős–Rényi model of random graphs, an $n$-vertex graph whose number of edges is significantly less than $n^{2/3}$ will be an indifference graph with high probability, whereas an $n$-vertex graph whose number of edges is significantly more than $n^{2/3}$ will not be an indifference graph with high probability.

-The bandwidth of an arbitrary graph $G$ is one less than the size of the maximum clique in an indifference graph that contains $G$ as a subgraph and is chosen to minimize the size of the maximum clique.
+The bandwidth of an arbitrary graph $G$ is $1$ less than the size of the maximum clique in an indifference graph that contains $G$ as a subgraph and is chosen to minimize the size of the maximum clique.
 This property parallels similar relations between pathwidth and interval graphs, and between treewidth and chordal graphs.
 A weaker notion of width, the clique-width, may be arbitrarily large on indifference graphs.
-However, every proper subclass of the indifference graphs that is closed under induced subgraphs has bounded clique-width.
+However, any proper (i.e., strictly smaller) subclass of indifference graphs that is closed under induced subgraphs has an upper bound on the clique-width of its graphs.

-Every connected indifference graph has a Hamiltonian path.
+A connected indifference graph has a Hamiltonian path.
 An indifference graph has a Hamiltonian cycle if and only if it is biconnected.

-Indifference graphs obey the reconstruction conjecture: they are uniquely determined by their vertex-deleted subgraphs.
+An indifference graph obeys the reconstruction conjecture: it is uniquely determined by its vertex-deleted subgraphs.